tdwg/dwc-for-biologging/use-cases/movebank-gps/README.md

 478274
 ```

-5. Convert data to Darwin Core
+5. Convert data to Darwin Core:

 ```
 sqlite> .headers on